 This book was produced by Björn Haßler, Janet Blair, Els De Geest, Jill Knight, Seth Odame Baiden, Helen Drinan, and Charlie Gordon, together with Beryl Opong Agyei, Emmanuel Mensah and Nana Safo-Kantanka, Peter Chammik Jayom and Mary Afua Ackummey.
-Some of the teaching ideas were provided by Mike Mcrory.
 We are grateful to Sharon Tao for extensive feedback and suggestions on the draft version, and to Carol Armit for proof reading.